Investor Insight: Applied Materials, Inc. [AMAT] Goes Ballistic – Investor Confidence on the Rise

-Applied Materials, Inc.[AMAT] stock saw a move by -2.04% on Thursday, touching 2.9 million.
+Applied Materials, Inc.[AMAT] stock saw a move by -0.40% on Thursday, touching 2.54 million.
 Based on the recent volume, Applied Materials, Inc. stock traders appear to be active.
-The most recent trading volume of AMAT shares recorded 949.05M shares, which represents the daily volume of traded shares.
-Analysts estimates state that Applied Materials, Inc. [AMAT] stock could reach median target price of $76.50.
+The most recent trading volume of AMAT shares recorded 916.00M shares, which represents the daily volume of traded shares.

 Applied Materials, Inc. [NASDAQ:AMAT]: Analyst Rating and Earnings